Hillwood Estate, Museum & Gardens: Lunar lawn

 Named after its crescent shaped design, the Lunar Lawn served as the scene of parties and special events during warm weather months at Hillwood.
 Events were hosted for the Boy Scouts of America and the National Symphony Orchestra.
 The Washington Monument is visible from the lawn, which is framed by American elms.
 Evergreen, false cypress, azaleas, camellias, dogwoods and magnolia are also found in the Lunar Lawn.
 Every season the horticulture staff rotates out flowers, a tradition set by Post.
-Tulips in the spring, annuals in the summer, chrysanthemums in the fall and pansies in the winter are planted.

 A large statue of a lion, dating from early 18th-century England, rests toward the house.
-1960s blue and white lawn furniture is placed on the lawn during warm weather months adding a modern twist to an often historical seeming outdoor environment.
+1960s blue and white lawn furniture is placed on the lawn during warm weather months, adding a modern twist to an often historical seeming outdoor environment.
 A gold gilt swan fountain is placed on one wall, and satyrs stand near the terrace.